 Just like Signal, Threema is considered outstanding in terms of its security.
-The messaging app Made in Switzerland is being used by 4.5 million people (February 2018).
+The messaging app Made in Switzerland is being used by more than 10 million people (December 2021).
 Whereas Signal dominates the international market for WhatsApp alternatives, Threema is mainly popular in German speaking countries – more than 80% of the users are from Germany, Austria, and Switzerland.
 In September of 2020 it was announced, that with the help of new investors, Threema is now also trying to grow in popularity with people outside the German speaking regions of Europe and attract even more users.
 Threema Work is a special version of the app built for the separation of private and business communication.

 Furthermore, private chats can be hidden and secured by a PIN code.
 There are three different categories of contacts, depending on the level of mutual trust: red for unknown, yellow for verified users and green for contacts known in person.
 In order to mark contacts in green, you have to meet and verify them in person by scanning their QR codes.
 Thus, you are protected against man-in-the-middle attacks.
 Threema does encrypt all messages end-to-end, by default, using the NaCI library.

-There are no problems known concerning data security.
+Disadvantages: There are no problems known concerning data security.
 Auto-access to your contacts is activated by default, but can be manually deactivated.
-Video calls are still not possible,yet (March 2018).

 Services with Opt-in Encryption

-Telegram offers opt-in end-to-end encryption and the message self-destruction option for a automatic destruction of a message after a certain time.
+Security: Telegram offers opt-in end-to-end encryption and the message self-destruction option for an automatic destruction of a message after a certain time.
 Experts assume that most users are not using the optional end-to-end encryption of Telegram.
 You can tell if a chat with someone else is encrypted by the green lock icon in front of the recipient's name.

 Facebook Messenger is Facebook's very own instant messenger app that (starting mid-2016) Facebook users have to use if they want to read their Facebook messages on mobile devices.
 For this reason alone the Messenger is the second most used messenger app in the world.
 We think, the pressure to use the app is a huge downside.

-End-to-end encryption is provided as an opt-in featue only, which means that you have to activate the encryption feature “Secret Conversation” manually.
+Disadvantages: End-to-end encryption is provided as an opt-in feature only, which means that you have to activate the encryption feature “Secret Conversation” manually.
 Therefore, many users will probably stick to the common unencrypted chats.
 Encrypted group chats are not possible.

 Another annoying flaw of the Facebook Messenger, despite not directly affecting message transfer security, are advertisements appearing in the chat list.

 From our point of view, the most important things are: end-to-end encryption, nobody should be able to spy on you or scan your messages and that what you write is private and just between you and your friends.
-All these points are offered by WhatsApp, Signal and Threema.
+All these points are offered by WhatsApp, Signal, Matrix and Threema.